ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 ## Features

-A language without any features is quite boring, so let's define what we want to do with our language:
+Next up is specifying what features we want our language to support:

 - Select a member of a JSON object
 - Select an element of a JSON array